He embodied power of the most selfless kind.

 He could travel great distances to different planets.
 That is why some of his out of body experiences took hours.
 One night before going for paath, he told me, “Let me take you on a journey of Brahmaand”.
 Brahmaand didn’t mean going to the moon and back.
 It was the whole milky way.
 He offered, but I messed up.
 That night while I slept, Puran ji came to tell me that Gurudev was calling me.
 Instead of realising that it was the astral form of Puran ji talking to me and that I was meant to go with him astrally, I woke up physically and went to Gurudev’s room, only to realise that his body was lying there, but he had left.
 Puran ji, in his physical form, was seated by the guru’s bedside, pressing his legs.
-Be that as it may, Surender Kaushal ji does remember going on an astral expedition in which his guru made him touch all the planets one by one.
+Be that as it may, Surinder Kaushal ji does remember going on an astral expedition in which the mahaguru made him touch all the planets, one by one.

-Santal ji recounts how he, Amichand ji and Bakshi ji were taught navigation of the astral realms.
-Gurudev took them on a journey and told them to go to their respective homes but not talk to their families, returning to their bodies before dawn.
+Santlal ji recounts how he, Amichand ji and Bakshi ji were taught navigation of the astral realms.
+Gurudev took them on a journey and told them to go to their respective homes but not talk to their families and return to their bodies before dawn.
 While Santlal ji and Bakshi ji returned, Amichand ji lost his way and had to be fetched by the mahaguru.

-Gurudev allied with advanced and powerful entities so that they could jointly serve life forms.
-The Brighu Samhita alludes to his alliance with the Ashwin Kumara twins, doctors of the deities.
-Some of his other spiritual associates include Shirdi Sai, Guru Nanak, Guru Gobind Singh, Parshuram ji, several manifestations of Shiv, a few Muslim saints, Lord Krishna, Guru Vashisht, Dattatray, Mahakali, Laxmi, Saraswati, Renuka Devi, Ganpati and Hanuman.
+Gurudev allied with advanced and powerful entities to jointly serve life forms.
+The Brighu Samhita alludes to his alliance with the Ashvin Kumaras.
+His spiritual associates, to name a few, are Shirdi Sai, Guru Nanak, Guru Gobind Singh, Guru Vashisht, Parshuram ji, Lord Krishna, Dattatreya, Ganpati and Hanuman ji, some Muslim saints, several manifestations of Shiv and Devis such as Mahakali, Laxmi, Saraswati and Renuka.
 As the mahaguru’s mentor, Buddhe Baba’s contribution remains incalculable.

 The mahaguru believed in keeping his superhuman abilities under wrap.
 He embraced a human fate of simplicity and humility and picked an unpretentious script to play out his destiny.